Ronan Boyce: Derry City

+St Patrick's Athletic

+On 6 December 2025, Boyce signed for fellow League of Ireland Premier Division club St Patrick's Athletic.
+On 8 February 2026, he made his debut for the club in the opening game of the season, a 0–0 draw with Bohemians at the Aviva Stadium.

+Personal life

+Outside of football, Boyce studied Strength & Conditioning with Setanta College while still playing.

 International career

 Boyce received his first call up to the Republic of Ireland U19 squad in October 2019 ahead of two international friendlies against Denmark at The Showgrounds.
 Boyce was later called up to the Republic of Ireland U21 squad for the UEFA European Under-21 Championship qualifiers against Bosnia and Herzegovina and Luxembourg in August 2021.